MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMCloudManagementGateway.md

 ### -Id

-Specify the Azure service ID of the CMG to configure.
+Specify the site's ID for the Azure service.
+The **Id** is the integer value stored in the site database for the service.
+For example, run the following SQL query, and look at the **ID** column: `select * from Azure_CloudService`.

 ```yaml
 Type: String